wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Roxy Belmeadows_** : You released a statement earlier saying you had "Big Plans".
 Perhaps you could explain these big plans in more detail?

-**_Gideon_** : But of course.
+**_Gideon_** : Of course.
 Well I'm delighted to say that I shall be digging up the entire Naff Hall estate and reshaping it into an exclusive golf course.

 **_Roxy Belmeadows_** : How would you respond to critics who say that most normal people don't like golf?

 **_Gideon_** : Well it's not for them.
 Membership will only be offered to the very very wealthy, and I've already had interest from some very high profile posho's.
-You see, it only needs a few very rich old blokes to pay me a huge membership fee to make the numbers add up, and in turn to make me a very very rich young bloke, do you see.
+You see, it only needs a few very rich old blokes to make ME a very rich young bloke, do you see.
 It's a win win.

 - We see Chris appear at the side of the curtains

 **_Roxy Belmeadows_** : Mmm, well we're able to speak now with Chris O'Really, via video link from his, err, yacht?
 Thanks for taking the time to speak to us, I know you're incredibly busy.

-**_Chris O'Really_** : Good evening Roxy, no problem at all, always happy to speak to the press
+**_Chris O'Really_** : Good evening Roxy, no problem at all, always doing what I can for my constituents.

 - Someone passes him a cocktail.
 He takes a sip

 **_Roxy Belmeadows_** : These golf course proposals have been somewhat controversial.
 Will they be allowed to go ahead.

-**_Chris O'Really_** : Well, I think it will be good for the local economy, we've seen how tourism can give the area a boost - you only have to look at the huge popularity of the Rod Stewart Pothole to see what a lift THAT has given us.
+**_Chris O'Really_** : I don't see why not.
+I think it will be good for the local economy.
+We've seen how tourism can give the area a boost - you only have to look at the success of the Rod Stewart Pothole to see what a lift THAT has given us.
 So yes, I think this golf course will be a good thing and I've been assured that the environmental impact will be negligible.
 We just need to do the appropriate due diligence.

 **_Roxy Belmeadows_** : Well it seems that Wildboarclough will be getting a new exclusive golf course.
 Dr Chris O'Really, Gideon Goldgr..
 I mean Lord Naff, thanks both of you for joining us tonight.